tairasoul/YADMB/README.md

 check_interval - how often the bot checks if cached info is valid

 proxy - for the proxying system. enableProxies determines if we use a proxy, cycling determines if we cycle through all proxies available in proxies.json, and cycleInterval determines how long it is before we cycle to the next proxy

+cookies - use cookies for youtube videos.

+# cookies

+> [!CAUTION]
+> You should never use your personal google account's cookies for downloading videos.
+Using disposable accounts is recommended, with no link to your personal account or identity.
+>
+> Use incognito when signing in, and just to be sure, use a VPN or proxy.

+To get your cookies, follow [ytdl-core's instructions](https://github.com/distubejs/ytdl-core?tab=readme-ov-file#how-to-get-cookies) and paste the cookies obtained into `cookies.json`

 # proxies